-Join Mark Struthers for an in-depth discussion in this video Recording MIDI to build the project, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Recording MIDI to build the project, part of Learning Cubase Pro 8.

 - Without doubt, you can work with a Cubase project…utilizing already-recorded audio files and MIDI files.…And predominantly, that is what we are going to be doing.…But it would be very remiss of me…if I didn't walk through the process of recording,…whether it's an audio file or a MIDI file,…so that you can build up, or up to, a project.…In this movie, I'm going to start off…by looking at recording MIDI,…so that we can build a project.…Let's get started.…I'm actually using the same project…that we saw in the previous movie,…the one where I imported this vocal file.…

 Now, I don't want to remove it…or even delete it…because I will come back to it.…Therefore, when I create a new MIDI file in a moment,…I don't actually want to hear the vocal.…Well, one thing I could do is,…I could mute it by clicking on the Mute button there,…so I don't hear it played back.…Or, if I want to save a little bit of my CPU,…then I can actually disable the file from playing.…To do that, right-click on the track…and then run right down here,…